What is Classed as Owner-Occupied?

 If a property is owned by an individual, who is also the shareholder of the business, the application would be considered owner occupied.
 Although they are a different legal entity, the lender will take a common-sense approach and treat the company and individual as the same entity.

-This means that low business mortgage rates are available even when you rent the property to your own Ltd company.
+This means that low rates are available even when you rent the property to your own Ltd company.
 This is also true when the property is owned by a different Ltd company, or a pension fund – if the ultimate owner of both is the same person.

 How Much Can I Borrow?